riyaarora03/SADHANA_minor/README.md

 7. Guided Meditation Sessions with Proper Timetable Delve into meticulously curated monthly timetables featuring expert-led guided meditation sessions.
 Elevate your well-being with structured practices, fostering a harmonious synergy of mind and body.

+## Future Scope

+In this section, we discuss the scope of our project in future and how we can expand this endeav- our.
+The following points indicate the future scope of this project.
+1. Privacy and Data Security Measures: Prioritize robust privacy and data security measures, especially when implementing features like video conferencing.
+Ensure compliance with data protection regulations and use encryption protocols to safeguard user information during live in- teractions with meditation instructors.
+2. Transparent AI Decision-Making: Enhance transparency in the AI algorithms powering the chatbot.
+Provide users with clear explanations of how the chatbot processes information, makes recommendations, and handles user data.
+Transparency builds trust and helps users understand the limitations of the technology.
+3. Instructor Verification and Quality Assurance: If connecting users with experienced instruc- tors through video conferencing, implement a rigorous verification process for instructors.
+Ensure that instructors meet specific qualifications and adhere to ethical guidelines.
+Regularly assess and monitor the quality of instructor-led sessions.
+4. Social Integration: Enhance social integration by allowing users to share their meditation achievements, insights, or favorite practices on social media platforms directly from the website.
+This can contribute to a supportive online community.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).